It’s the beginning of a new year!

 Why does she mention the rain?
 It’s not very important to the story, but it makes the story more interesting.

-The only problem is that in the example above, because she’s using the past tense, she can only talk about the rain when it started.
+The only problem is that in the example above, because she’s using the past simple, she can only talk about the rain when it started.
 But at that part of the story, it’s not important.
 The rain is only important later, when they leave the house:

 So she should talk about it then.
 That’s when she can use the past continuous.